ralt/upsun-horizontal-scaled-valkey/README.md

 - Performance benchmarks under load
 - Cluster reconfiguration and rebalancing

+## Caveats and Limitations

+### Cloning Environments

+**Warning**: Cloning an environment with a different number of Valkey instances than the parent will result in shard loss and data corruption.

+When cloning, the cluster topology from the parent environment won't match the new instance count, causing shards to become inaccessible or lost.

+**Workaround**: Ensure the child environment has the same number of instances as the parent before cloning.
+This will preserve the cluster topology and data integrity.

+### Stateless vs Stateful

+**Important**: This example uses **ephemeral/stateless Valkey** - data does not persist between deployments and `nodes.conf` is cleaned on startup.

+If you're working with a **stateful Valkey cluster** (with persistent storage):
+- Cloning requires more careful planning
+- Data migration and resharding strategies must be considered
+- Backup and restore procedures should be in place
+- Topology changes require manual intervention to prevent data loss

 ## Notes

 - This is a **test environment** - not intended for production use